ivaandrey/portfolio/pages/optometry_project/optometry.md

-**🔍 Lens Size Calculation Pipeline:**
+###🔍 Lens Size Calculation Pipeline:###

-1. **Face Detection** - Detect the face in the input image using a deep learning-based face detector.
+**➤ Face Detection** - Detect the face in the input image using a deep learning-based face detector.
 A custom-trained YOLOv5 network is utilized for this task.

-2. **Face Landmark Detection** - Identify key facial landmarks (e.g., eyes, nose, mouth, and face contour) using a landmark detection model.
+**➤ Face Landmark Detection** - Identify key facial landmarks (e.g., eyes, nose, mouth, and face contour) using a landmark detection model.
 We train a multi-branch regression model to accurately estimate face landmarks

-3. **Glasses Region Extraction** - Using eyes and nose landmarks define the crop of the glasses.
+**➤ Glasses Region Extraction** - Using eyes and nose landmarks define the crop of the glasses.

-4. **Glasses Symmetry Line Calculation** - Determine the position of the glasses' symmetry line using classical computer vision techniques.
+**➤ Glasses Symmetry Line Calculation** - Determine the position of the glasses' symmetry line using classical computer vision techniques.
 This involves processing the gradient image and applying a correlation-based method.

-5. **Iris Center Calculation** - Detect the iris centers using a trained regression model for iris landmark estimation.
+**➤ Iris Center Calculation** - Detect the iris centers using a trained regression model for iris landmark estimation.
 Accurately localizing the centers is essential for measuring interpupillary distance (IPD) and fitting height.

-6. **Monocular Pupillary Distance (MonoPD) Calculation** - Compute the distance from each iris center to the symmetry line of the glasses.
+**➤ Monocular Pupillary Distance (MonoPD) Calculation** - Compute the distance from each iris center to the symmetry line of the glasses.
 This measurement is used for personalized lens fitting and prescription accuracy.

-7. **Glasses Lens Segmentation** - Segment the lens region within the glasses frame using a trained segmentation network based on the [YOLACT](https://arxiv.org/abs/1904.02689) architecture.
+**➤ Glasses Lens Segmentation** - Segment the lens region within the glasses frame using a trained segmentation network based on the [YOLACT](https://arxiv.org/abs/1904.02689) architecture.
 Extract lens contours to enable precise size estimation.

-8. **Lens Size and Fitting Height Calculation** - Measure the lens dimensions (width and height) in pixels based on the extracted lens contours.
+**➤ Lens Size and Fitting Height Calculation** - Measure the lens dimensions (width and height) in pixels based on the extracted lens contours.

-9. **Calculate the Fitting Height (FH)** - Compute the vertical distance from the iris center to the bottom of the lens.
+**➤ Calculate the Fitting Height (FH)** - Compute the vertical distance from the iris center to the bottom of the lens.

-10. **Pixel-to-Millimeter Conversion** - Convert all measured values from pixels to millimeters using a predefined scaling factor or depth information from a depth image.
+**➤ Pixel-to-Millimeter Conversion** - Convert all measured values from pixels to millimeters using a predefined scaling factor or depth information from a depth image.

 <div style="text-align: center;">
   <img src="images/EyeSense.gif?raw=true" width="80%" height="80%"/>